adamghill/dlite/docs/source/index.md

 `dlite` is forked from the fantastic work done by [Mardix](https://github.com/mardix) with [Litedom](https://github.com/mardix/litedom).

-It also includes some code from these great libraries:
+It includes code from these great libraries:
 - https://github.com/bryhoyt/emerj
 - https://github.com/sindresorhus/on-change